 You should also note the many types of projector connections, like USB, VGA, Component, HDMI, and Display Port.
 Check the gadgets you’ll be connecting to the projector to find out what works best for you.

 For even more fun, look for interactive features

 If you’ve ever set up a backyard movie projector, you know that setting up a blank wall can be a pain.
 There can also be some awkward tech issues that make it hard to pause, play or stop.
 That’s why you should keep a sharp eye out for interactive projectors, which can make a table or almost any wall interactive.

 You can even use Epson’s interactive pens to navigate, click or draw over the movie screen.
 How fun is that?

 Epson is Kim’s pick for the best movie projectors

 Most projectors will give you a resolution of 1080p.
 But if you want to watch movies in glorious 4K quality, there’s no better option than Epson’s movie projectors.
 Not only are you getting a sharp, 4K quality image, but you’ll also enjoy full 10-bit color processing and 12-bit analog-digital image processing.

-These projectors are fast and bright with full precision lens.
+These projectors are fast and bright with full precision lenses.
 They’re just as good as, if not better than, most TV sets.